Verifying the First Nonzero Term: Physical ZKPs for ABC End View, Goishi Hiroi, and Toichika: ZKP Protocol for Goishi Hiroi

 \begin{lemma}[Perfect Completeness] If $P$ knows a solution of the Goishi Hiroi puzzle, then $V$ always accepts. \end{lemma}

 \begin{proof} Suppose $P$ knows a solution of the puzzle.
 Consider when $P$ picks the $p$-th stone ($p \geq 3$) from the grid.

-At the beginning of Step 1, the only card $a_{(i,0)}$ that is a \mybox{1} is the one corresponding to the direction of travel in the previous iteration.
-So, after $P$ swaps the cards, the only \mybox{1} will be the one corresponding to the opposite direction of the direction of travel in the previous iteration.
+At the beginning of Step 1, the only card $a_{(i,0)}$ that is a \mybox{1} is the one corresponding to the travel direction in the previous iteration.
+So, after $P$ swaps the cards, the only \mybox{1} will be the one corresponding to the opposite direction of the travel direction in the previous iteration.

-In Step 3, the selected card was changed to \mybox{2} in the previous iteration, so the verification will pass.
+In Step 3, the selected card was changed to \mybox{2} in the previous iteration, so this step will pass.

-In Step 7, as the direction of travel cannot be the opposite direction of the previous iteration, the card must be a \mybox{0}, so the verification will pass.
+In Step 7, since the travel direction cannot be opposite to that of the previous iteration, the card must be a \mybox{0}, so this step will pass.

-In Step 8, as the stone has not been picked before, the card must be a \mybox{1}, so the verification will pass.
-Also, when invoking the FirstNonZero protocol, as the stone is the first one on the path, the FirstNonZero protocol will also pass.
+In Step 8, since the stone has not been picked before, the card must be a \mbox{\mybox{1},} so the verification will pass.
+Also, when invoking the FirstNonZero protocol, since the stone is the first one on the path, the protocol will also pass.

-As this is true for every $p \geq 3$, and the case $p=2$ also works similarly, while the case $p=1$ is trivial, we can conclude that $V$ accepts. \end{proof}
+As this is true for every $p \geq 3$, and the case $p=2$ also works similarly, while the case $p=1$ is trivial, we can conclude that $V$ always accepts. \end{proof}

 \begin{lemma}[Perfect Soundness] If $P$ does not know a solution of the Goishi Hiroi puzzle, then $V$ always rejects. \end{lemma}